evmos/evmos/docs/validators/run_relayer.md

 # Run an IBC Relayer

-Learn how to run an IBC Relayer for Point network. {synopsis}
+Learn how to run an IBC Relayer for Point Chain. {synopsis}

 ## Minimum Requirements